Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry: Introduction

 In Sec.~\ref{sec:insufficiency}, we point out that it is non-trivial to generalize strong symmetry to time-dependent GKSL equations while retaining similar properties.
 To fill the gap, we identify distinct strong symmetries characterized by two commutant algebras, $\cst$ and $\cint$ defined as

 where

 We refer to $\cst$ as the strong symmetry in the Schr\"odinger picture, and $\cint$ as the strong symmetry in the interaction picture.
 They satisfy the inclusion relation $\cst\subseteq \cint$.
-As we see below, this framework is useful for classifying steady states when the GKSL generator is quasiperiodic in time (which encompasses both time-independent and time-periodic dynamics as special cases).
+As we see below, this framework is useful for classifying steady states when the GKSL generator is recurrent in time.
 For example, we can prove that there exist time-dependent steady states if and only if $\cint \setminus \cst \neq \emptyset$ (Theorem~\ref{thm:time_dependent} in Sec.~\ref{sec:existence}).